shearer12345/talkLiSC2014_Feb/talk.md

 - shifted to a strictly supporting capacity
   - what Benford and Giannachi term *orchestrators of the experience*
-  - primary role was to facilitate participants’ trajectories – i.e. the paths of discovery and exploration they followed as they encountered and experienced the work
+  - primary role was to facilitate participants' trajectories – i.e. the paths of discovery and exploration they followed as they encountered and experienced the work